UDT-ITF/website/source/api/index.md

 : An abstract textual work, identified by a unique identifier on an ITF-compliant server.
 A Text Resource may contain one or more single texts or multiple versions of a work as it has evolved.
 ITF makes no assumptions about the type or level of document that a Text Resource contains.

 *ITF Edition*
-: An ITF Edition is created when an Text Resource is made available for access.
+: An ITF Edition is created when a Text Resource is made available for access.
 If the Text Resource is subsequently updated, then it is considered a new Edition.
 In order to maintain the integrity of references and citations, ITF-compliant servers provide a way of accessing previous Editions of a Text Resource.

 *ITF Version*
 : Texts evolve over time through the actions of one or more contributors.
 Text Resources can represent this history by making multiple versions of a text available.
 Versions are identified by labels and, optionally, dates.
 When multiple contributors are active, there may be more than one version considered active on a particular date.